Note: This commentary was first published in The Philadelphia Inquirer.

 # # #

-Bob Dick is a senior policy analyst for the Commonwealth Foundation, Pennsylvania's free market think tank.
+John Bouder is a senior communications officer and James Paul is a senior policy analyst with the Commonwealth Foundation (CommonwealthFoundation.org), Pennsylvania’s free market think tank.